aimeeu/nomad-jobs/job-spec-diagram.md

 [Nomad job specification](https://developer.hashicorp.com/nomad/docs/job-specification)

-This diagram contains only the job spec parameters that are custom objects.
+This diagram contains only the job spec parameters that are custom objects (blocks in the job spec).
 I did not include parameters whose values are primitives, such as job.name (String).

 ```mermaid
 erDiagram